eikehmueller/ma32070/lectures/Exercises.md

 ```
 python -m code2pdf --path ./exercise3/ --output code_exercise3
 ```
-* Create a file `solution.pdf` file with the following content:
+* Create a file `solution_exercise3.pdf` file with the following content:
     - a brief description of how you implemented and tested your code
     - a table which lists $\|e_h\|_{L_2(\widehat{K})}$ for $p=1$ and $p=3$
     - plots of the solution and error for $p=1$ and $p=3$
 * Upload the following **three** files to the submission point on moodle:
     - The zip file `exercise3.tgz` with your source code
     - The file `code_exercise3.pdf` generated from your source code
-    - The file `solution.pdf` with your written solution
+    - The file `solution_exercise3.pdf` with your written solution

 ## Hints
 * You can import the `LinearElement` and quadrature rules provided in the finite element library with